Vietnam.vn - Nền tảng quảng bá Việt Nam

 The reality of fighting the epidemic in Vietnam shows the great effectiveness of the Covid-19 vaccine.

 So when is a booster shot needed?
 It is good for everyone to get this shot to strengthen their immunity.
-However, at this time, we are still focusing on prioritizing high-risk groups, such as the elderly, people with underlying diseases, people with immunodeficiency, and medical staff, so that if they are infected with the Covid-19 virus, they will not become seriously ill, limit hospitalization, and avoid death.
+However, at this time, we are still focusing on prioritizing high-risk groups, such as the elderly, people with underlying diseases, people with immunodeficiency, and health workers, so that if they are infected with the Covid-19 virus, they will not become seriously ill, limit hospitalization, and avoid death.

 Currently, many provinces and cities still encourage people to get the 5th shot, such as Ho Chi Minh City, and even organize vaccinations on holidays to serve the people.
 Individuals who want to get vaccinated can contact the commune or ward health department for instructions.